By Morocco specialist Clair

-This is the heart of Berber culture and each of the villages is known for a particular trade — stonemasonry and ironmongery for example — so you’ll see something different in each one.
+This is the heart of Amazigh culture, and each of the villages is known for a particular trade — stonemasonry and ironmongery for example — so you’ll see something different in each one.
 We work with the Assafou Foundation here, which encourages education in pre-school children and women in rural communities, as well as focusing on the preservation of rural lifestyles and crafts.
 You can take a tour up into the mountains to see the work they do and their various initiatives to improve the lives of local people.

-While I was there a guide took me to a nearby village on foot, pointing out birds and plants (and their Berber names) along the way.
+While I was there a guide took me to a nearby village on foot, pointing out birds and plants (and their Amazigh names) along the way.
 I was welcomed into a local house where I was given the obligatory mint tea.
 Their young girl made it and I was fascinated to see her use an entire bag of sugar.
 She then served the tea, pouring it from a height to make sure it was bubbly.
 It was the sweetest I’ve ever tasted.
 The children in the village are so endearing; one of the little boys told me his name was Abdul, but I could call him David Beckham.